nimu77/learning-library/data-management-library/database-tools/apex/existing-tables/2-building-your-app-using-the-create-application-wizard.md

     Once, you click **Create Application**, your new application will be displayed in Page Designer.
 2. Click **Run Application**.
     ![](images/2/run-application.png)
-3. Enter your user credentials, and play around with your new application.
+3. Enter your user credentials, this is how your application should look like.

     ![](images/2/runtime-app.png)